-ATTENDANCE: This course should be viewed as a job and therefore attendance is necessary, as well as attentiveness to detail and alertness.
-Regular attendance and participation are significant factors that help to promote success in college.
+ATTENDANCE: This course should be viewed as a job and therefore time and effort are necessary, as well as attentiveness to detail and alertness.
+Regular participation in discussion boards are significant factors that help build a community-based learning environment as well as to promote success in college.